evpo/EncryptPad/docs/en/readme.md

 There are three different structures a saved file can have depending on protection mode:

-1. **Password only** (password is used to protect a file but no keys are specified).
+1. **Passphrase only** (passphrase is used to protect a file but no keys are specified).
 The file is an ordinary OpenPGP file.

-2. **Key only** (password is not set but a key file is used for protection).
+2. **Key only** (passphrase is not set but a key file is used for protection).
 The file is a WAD file.
 [WAD](https://en.wikipedia.org/wiki/Doom_WAD) is a simple format for combining multiple binary files in one.
 You can open a WAD file in [Slade](http://slade.mancubus.net/).
 It contains two files internally:
     * OpenPGP file encrypted with the key
     * `__X2_KEY` is a plain text file containing the path to the key if "persist key path" is enabled.
 Otherwise, it has zero length.

-3. **Protected with password and key**.
+3. **Protected with passphrase and key**.
 The resulting file is an OpenPGP file containing a WAD file as in point 2.

 <div id="use-curl" />
 ##Use cURL To Automatically Download Keys From A Remote Storage

 If **[CURL](http://curl.haxx.se/)** URL is specified in **Key File Path** field in the **Set Encryption Key** dialog, EncryptPad will attempt to start a curl process to download the key from a remote host.
 If you want to use this feature, you need to set the path to the CURL executable in the EncryptPad settings.

 Consider this use case scenario: you travel with your laptop and open an encrypted file on the laptop.
-If you protect the file with a password and a key and your laptop is lost or stolen, the perpetrator will be able to make a brute force attack on your file because the key is also stored on the laptop.
+If you protect the file with a passphrase and a key and your laptop is lost or stolen, the perpetrator will be able to make a brute force attack on your file because the key is also stored on the laptop.
 To avoid it EncryptPad makes the following steps:

 1. Encrypts the plain text file with the key
 2. Copies the encrypted file into a WAD file together with the unencrypted HTTPS or SFTP URL to the key file containing authentication parameters.
-3. Encrypts the WAD file from point 2 with the password.
+3. Encrypts the WAD file from point 2 with the passphrase.

-If this file gets into the hands of a perpetrator, he or she will need to brute force the password first to be able to obtain the key URL and the authentication parameters.
+If this file gets into the hands of a perpetrator, he or she will need to brute force the passphrase first to be able to obtain the key URL and the authentication parameters.
 Since a brute force attack takes a lot of time, the user will be able to remove the key or change the authentication so the previous parameters become obsolete.

 <div id="known-weaknesses" />
 ##Known Weaknesses